RassaLibre/ReactGCKarma/Readme.md

 `App/ui/` is a namespace for all the react components therefore should not be changed directly but via `jsx/` folder in the root directory.
 The structure of the react components in `jsx/` is kept after the code is preprocessed by the `JSX` preprocessor.

 Directory `karma/` contains configuration file for the Karma Test Runner.
 After you run `grunt` command another folder is created- `coverage/`.
 This folder contains information about the test coverage in your application.

+Directory `sass/` is for your .scss files (obviously).
+Grunt takes only the main.scss file so if you have more than this file and you are not importing it into the `main.scss` you need to change the Gruntfile.